oliverlambson/fastnanoid/README.md

-# rs-nanoid
+# fastnanoid

-rs-nanoid is a tiny, secure URL-friendly unique string ID generator for Python, written in Rust.
+fastnanoid is a tiny, secure URL-friendly unique string ID generator for Python, written in Rust.

 ## Contributing